michael-collins/3d-modeling-rendering-animation-fa19--oer/_assignments/texturing/texturing.md

 1. Duplicate your project folder from the previous exercise and rename it to **_{{ page.submission-id }}-L2_**.
 2. For each of the three objects you modeled in the last exercise:
   a.
 Unwrap the object’s UVs
   b.
-Export a UV snapshot
+Export a UV snapshot (UV wireframes)
   c.
 Create a color texture in Photoshop (1024px by 1024px).
 3. Save each of the three scenes in the scenes folder as:
   **_obj1-{{ page.submission-id }}_**